placebeyondtheclouds/GloVe-Pytorch-file/README.md

 This is a training code, modified to handle large datasets:

 - data is loaded using generators
+- text data is in gensim PathLineSentences format
 - co-oocurence matrix is written to disk and loaded using memory mapping

 To do: